wynham/Create-a-Cryptocurrency-Project/README.md

-# Module 21 Challenge
+# Create a Cryptocurrency Project

-This is the repository for my module 21 challenge.
-In this module challenge, we defined a new cryptocurrency called KaseiCoin.
+This is the repository for my Create a Cryptocurrency Project.
+In this project, I defined a new cryptocurrency called KaseiCoin.

-In this challenge I created a fungible token that is ERC-20 compliant and that is minted by using a Crowdsale contract from the OpenZeppelin Solidity library.
+In this project I created a fungible token that is ERC-20 compliant and that is minted by using a Crowdsale contract from the OpenZeppelin Solidity library.

 The crowdsale contract that I created manages the entire crowdsale process, allowing users to send ether to the contract and in return receive KAI, or KaseiCoin tokens.
 My contract mints the tokens automatically and distributes them to buyers in one transaction.

-#### The video below is for step 5 of the module challenge, where I record a video of a demo of the deployed contract in action.
+#### The video below is a demo of the deployed contract in action.
 I use Remix, MetaMask, and Ganache for this step.

 ![deploment_walkthrough](./Execution_Results/deployment_walkthrough.gif)